katarinaaaaa/Tic-tac-toe_Online/README.md

 # Online tic-tac-toe game
-Simple web application using WebSocket, python + FastAPI for backend, vanilla JS for frontend and PostgreSQL for storing game statistics.
+Simple web application using python + FastAPI for backend, vanilla JS for frontend, WebSockets for client-server communication and PostgreSQL for storing game statistics.
 Application was originaly developed to be deployed on the [Railway](https://railway.app) platform.

 <img src="https://github.com/user-attachments/assets/ee11304b-a62d-4c23-8dfa-cef36e6ecac1" width="49%">